smorrrs/Desperados-III-Resources/general_tech.md

 Note that you can't trigger meetup points while an alert is still ongoing.

+## Strategic Damage
+It can be useful to take damage in some situations:
+* Allows McCoy to use his heal ability to set a ghost position (I haven't tested for Isabelle but should)
+* Allows Hector to use his whiskey heal ability to knock out another character when linked to them by Isabelle
+* Wakes up wakable allies

 ## Drop Kill
 Knocked out enemies will die if they are dropped off a ledge and land 2 stories lower or more.